 They may have started out as casual at-home wear, but thanks to Hollywood icons like Elizabeth Taylor, the kaftan found it's way out of the home and on to the street; the beach, and the cocktail party!
 They were glammed up with elaborate patterns, glittering embroidery, and heavy beading, becoming a new style of evening dress, or a gown worn over matching trousers.
 And thanks to designers such as Yves St. Laurent, Halston, and Thea Porter, they soon found their way onto the catwalk.

-After the seventies, the kaftan faded away as at-home or evening fashion and soon became commonly considered beach wear - as it is today.
+After the seventies, the kaftan faded away as at-home or evening fashion and was considered more beach wear - as it is today.
 Although in many hot and humid countries, various types of printed cotton kaftan style robes are the staple of most men and women's at-home wardrobes.

 4. Dungarees